lammps/lammps/doc/src/Modify_requirements.rst

 This means that contributed source code **must** compile with the most current version of LAMMPS with ``-DLAMMPS_BIGBIG`` in addition to the default setting of ``-DLAMMPS_SMALLBIG``.
-The code needs to work correctly in both cases and also in serial and parallel using MPI.
+The code needs to work correctly in both cases, and also in serial and parallel using MPI.

 Some "disruptive" changes may break tests and require updates to the testing tools or scripts or tests themselves.
 This is rare.
 If in